 Road Trip from Vancouver to Whistler

-Driving from Vancouver to Whistler is quite easy and takes a little under 2 hours.
-As long as your are a confident driver, once you are out of the city, the Sea to Sky highway offers stunning scenery and one of the most beautiful drives in British Columbia.
+When I get asked how to get to Whistler from Vancouver my answer is always that it is quite easy and takes a little under 2 hours.
+As long as you are a confident driver, once you are out of the city, the Sea to Sky highway offers stunning scenery and one of the most beautiful drives in British Columbia.

 If you are planning on renting a car on your trip to British Columbia, you can get a quote on renting a car here.